Akazoo/BikeUp/README.md

 4. Dynamic user search by login,
 5. Dynamic tour search by phrase,
 6. Your own account with the possibility of hiding your data and editing them,
-7. Additional window with current date and time.
+7. Additional window with current date and time,
-8. Password validation.
+8. User registration with password and name validation.

 - In the nearest future: